This Christmas season take on a new challenge or simply have a little fun with your camera with 20 creative holiday photography ideas!

 [Disclaimer: There are a few affiliate links in this post.
 Thanks for your support!]

-Did you try one of these creative holiday photography ideas?
+Did you try one of these creative holiday photo ideas?

 I want to see it!
-Tag your images #RoseClearfield on Twitter or Instagram.
+Tag your images #RoseClearfield on Instagram or Twitter or post a photo on my Facebook page.